rachmadaniHaryono/happypanda/README.md

 - Supports ZIP/CBZ, RAR/CBR and directories with loose files
 - Customizable by lots of settings
 - And lots more...

+# Fork's goals:

+## Main goals:

+- [ ] Testing coverage for non pyqt stuff over 50 %.
+- [ ] Using peewee for database module.
+- [ ] More supported gallery downloader.

+## Optional goals:

+- [ ] Metadata from other website such as myanimelist, mangaupdates, etc

+# Original author's message:

+### I will now be posting progress updates on twitter[(@pewspew)](https://twitter.com/pewspew) if you're interested.
+### I'm looking for someone who want to work on the frontend.
+Language of your choice.

+I'm available in the gitter chat if you have any questions!

+Development is done in alpha branch

+For future plans, see [issues](https://github.com/Pewpews/happypanda/issues)

+For general documentation, check the [wiki](https://github.com/Pewpews/happypanda/wiki)

 # How to install and run
 #### Windows